kelu124/echomods/Worklog.md

   * or add a custom path to the lib
   * https://stackoverflow.com/questions/37516579/importing-user-defined-modules-in-python-from-a-directory
   * Interesting [SimpleRick fork](https://hackaday.io/project/160196-simplerick) or see [the image here](/include/community/wmeng/simplerick.png).
-* Having a go on babay at a "ATL 720A", and two unspecified 5 and 10MHz probes.
+* @todo ebay Follow up Having a go on babay at a "ATL 720A", and two unspecified 5 and 10MHz probes.
   * 720 for the "ATL MK-300I" .. and 724
-  * @todo followup on 720, 724, AUSONICS
+  * @todo ebay followup on 720, 724, AUSONICS
   * @todo document ATL Apogee Ultrasound, ATL ADR 5.5 MHz / 7 mm
 * Ultrasound Transducer Probe for UM-4 (7081)